Do Dating Coaches Really Work? 6 Date Coaching Case Studies That Ended In Happily Ever After

 It didn’t take long for her to meet someone, and it seemed like a good connection.
 But ultimately, he couldn’t keep up with her physically and emotionally.
 She used this experience to give her hope that she could find the love she wanted.

 Do dating coaches really work?
-If you are willing to keep hope alive no matter your age or circumstances, then you can create the love you want.
+If you’re willing to keep hope alive no matter your age or circumstances, then you can absolutely create the love you want.

 When Megan agreed to work with us, she was brokenhearted because the man she was pining for had found someone else.
 She had convinced herself that what they had was special when he just saw her as a friend he could confide in.

 Megan grew up without a father and a narcissistic mother who she could never please.
 She had learned early on that she had to work hard to get anyone to notice her or give her the affection she desired.
-This led to her regularly sacrificing herself and her needs to get the love she wanted.
+This led to her regularly sacrificing her needs trying to earn the love she wanted.

 Her latest heartbreak was just the most recent example.

-Through dating coaching with us, Megan’s confidence in herself grew quickly and she was able to free her heart from the dead-end situation she had found herself in.
-She realized that her circumstances didn’t have to define her and that she could create what she wanted from life.
+Through dating coaching with us, Megan’s confidence grew quickly and she was able to heal her heart and get out of the dead-end situation she’d been stuck in.
+She realized that she could have standards and set boundaries and she broke the lifelong habit of self-sacrifice.

 Do dating coaches really work?
 When you realize that you can give new meaning to past events and embrace your worthiness you can create miracles.